 If it's the first time you open Autoscaling tab, you will see the default setup.
 You can change the autoscaling settings to meet your needs related to resource management.

 If you have multi-region deployment, first select the region you will be changing the settings for.
-Otherwise, continue to the next step.
+Then continue to the next step.

 If you decide to customize the autoscaling settings, start defining the maximum number of users per server.

-When the amount of active (on-cloud) users exceeds your number, new user session server will be created.
+When the amount of created users exceeds your number, new user session server will be created.

-Then continue by specifying your requirements on the right You can delete the default configuration to set up your own.
+Then continue by specifying your requirements on the right.
+You can start deleting the default configuration to set up your own.

 First choose the min and max number of users per resource setup (always start with 0 for the first entry), then select a Machine type.
 To add the setting, click on the green + sign.